LLNL/Sina/python/docs/source/api_basics.rst

-A Record typically represents something like a run, msub, or experiment (more generally, a set of inputs and corresponding outputs and metadata), while a Relationship represents a link between Records, such as which msub submitted which job.
+A Record typically represents something like a run, msub, or experiment (more generally, a set of inputs and corresponding outputs and metadata), while a Relationship represents a link between Records, such as which worker submitted which job.
 Records and Relationships are Python objects, and are often stored as/read from JSON (as a compromise between human readability and ease of automation).

-Sina's API allows users to store, query, and retrieve Records and Relationships from several backends, including SQLite, MySQL, and Cassandra, using backend-agnostic Python to both access and modify them.
+Sina's API allows users to store, query, and retrieve Records and Relationships from several backends, primarily SQLite and MariaDB, using backend-agnostic Python to both access and modify them.
 The only time the user should need to worry about the backend is during the initial setup; when using the simplest backend, no setup is required beyond choosing a filename (if even that).